Open Enrollment

 OPEN ENROLLMENT

-Open enrollment for the City of Charleston’s Medical, Dental/Vision, Flexible Spending Account (FSA), Dependent Care Flexible Spending Account (DCFSA), Health Savings Account (HSA), and Supplemental Life Insurance ends May 15, 2024, for coverage start date of July 1, 2024.
-During open enrollment, you can change your health, dental/vision plan, and supplemental life insurance.
+Open enrollment for the City of Charleston’s Medical, Dental/Vision, Flexible Spending Account (FSA), Dependent Care Flexible Spending Account (DCFSA), Health Savings Account (HSA), and Supplemental Life Insurance ends May 15, 2026, with coverage changes effective July 1, 2026.
+During open enrollment, you can make changes to your health, dental/vision plan, and supplemental life insurance.
 You can add, drop, or change coverage for yourself and your dependents without a qualifying event.
 You may also enroll in a flexible spending account or dependent care flexible spending account.

 If you are enrolling for the first time or are adding new dependents it is important to note that all enrollments, either paper or electronic, will require submission of copies of marriage certificates, birth certificates, adoption decrees and/or court orders, where applicable.
-PEIA does not accept photos of legal documents, these will need to be scanned documents.
-Your enrollment will not be processed until those documents are received.
+PEIA will now accept photos of legal documents.
+The photo must be clear and unedited.
+Your enrollment will not be processed until documents are received.
+ALL paper enrollment and any additional required documents must be faxed to (304) 348-8055, emailed to joshua.thaxton@cityofcharleston.org or received in HR no later than May 9, 2026.

-IRS guidelines have raised the minimum deductible for High Deductible Health Plans (HDHP).
-For those enrolled or enrolling in PEIA’s PPB Plan C, the deductible will increase to $1,600 for single coverage and $3,200 for employee plus child(ren) and family coverage.
-The City will continue to make monthly contributions to the Health Savings Account (HSA) based on the coverage level you enrolled in.
+There is no increase in deductibles for PPB Gold (PPB Plan A) or PPB Gold High Deductible plans (PPB PLAN C).
+For those enrolled or enrolling in PPB Gold High Deductible plan, the City will continue to make monthly contributions to the Health Savings Account (HSA) based on the coverage level you enrolled in.

 DENTAL/VISION